 If the hypothesis that network centrality captures (in part) a firm's riskiness is true, then centrality should be positively correlated with other risk measures traditionally used in the finance literature.
 Table 3 presents the relationship between PCAS and risk measure standardly used in the asset pricing literature: market beta.
 Market betas, $\beta{MKTRF,it}$, are the exposures to the market factors, calculated from the model specified in Equation (1). $\beta{MKTRF,it}$ is interpreted as a firm-specific measure of riskiness relative to the market.
-The market itself has a beta of 1; beta > 1 means that a stock is riskier than the market.
+The market itself has a beta of 1; beta > 1 means that a stock is riskier than the market; beta < 1 means the stock is less risky than the market.